 Sandra Rogers is the instructional designer, content developer, and trainer at Spring Hill College.
-She's a doctoral candidate in Instructional Design and Development at the University of South Alabama (USA).
+She recently completed the doctorate program in Instructional Design and Development at the University of South Alabama (USA).
 Her dissertation was on the use of massively multiplayer online role-playing games with language learning optimizing activities to improve English language learners' grammar, listening, reading, and vocabulary.
 Her other research interests are e-learning, Ignatian pedagogy, and problem-solving.

-Sandra has a masters in teaching English as a second language (ESL) from the University of Alabama and elementary education from Occidental College in Los Angeles.
-She has K-12 bilingual (Spanish and ESL) teaching certification from California and elementary teaching certification from Alabama.
+Sandra has a masters in teaching English as a second language (ESL) from the University of Alabama and elementary teacher education from Occidental College in Los Angeles, CA. She has K-12 bilingual (Spanish and ESL) teaching certification from California and elementary teaching certification from Alabama.
 Her college-level teaching included courses on ESL, reading, and Spanish.
 She has been an educator for 22 years and has taught in Brazil, Guatemala, Honduras, Mozambique, and the US in public and private settings.

 She and her husband live in Daphne, Alabama.
 Sandra loves to learn and share her knowledge and experience with others.
 Find all of her projects by googling her moniker, Teacherrogers.